ictnlp/BayLing/README.md

 ✍️ [**BayLing-80 Test Set**](./data/BayLing-80): A human-annotated evaluation set comprising multi-turn instructions in both English and Chinese, can be used to evaluate the multilingual and multi-turn interaction capabilities of LLMs.

 🤗 **Model**: The *weight-diff* version of [BayLing-7B](https://huggingface.co/ICTNLP/bayling-7b-diff) and [BayLing-13B](https://huggingface.co/ICTNLP/bayling-13b-diff), you can quickly get the parameters of BayLing through [apply_delta.py](./apply_delta.py).
-The HF models of BayLing are anonymized version (exclude BayLing's name in its knowledge), in order to facilitate future LLMs to build upon BayLing.
+The HF models of BayLing are anonymized (exclude BayLing's name in its knowledge), in order to facilitate future LLMs to build upon BayLing.

 <div  align="center">